awslabs/aws-ddk/README.md

 ```

 ## Automated Release
-The documentation release process can be automated by using `./bin/build_docs.sh`
+The documentation release process can be automated by using `./bin/build_docs.sh`.
+This workflow is implemented as a Github Action in this repo.